Scroll to content

 Pupil Premium

-Pupil Premium – This statement needs to be considered alongside our Pupil Premium Policy which provides more detail.
+This statement needs to be considered alongside our Pupil Premium Policy which provides more detail.

-Mundy Church of England Junior School recognise that the money we receive known as a pupil premium has a significant part to play in supporting the whole child’s well-being, personal development and ability to be successful in their school life.
+Mundy Church of England Junior School recognise that the money we receive known as a pupil premium has a significant part to play in supporting the whole child’s well-being, personal development, and ability to be successful in their school life.
 It is our fundamental belief that by ensuring that our children’s emotional and physical needs are catered for enables us to promote our children’s happiness, leading to the creation of more resilient and engaged learners.
 It is Mundy Junior School’s intention to ensure that ALL pupils have equal opportunity to a broad, balanced, and engaging education that enables them to thrive and succeed into adulthood.

 • Holiday camps for vulnerable children both paid for and with the provision of staff to enable those with high needs to access holiday facilities, ensuring parental respite and quality of support for children.